MsMA-dev/fullstack-k8s-deployment/README.md

 ### Kubernetes

-All three pods — frontend, backend, and MySQL — are running with zero restarts across the cluster.
+All three pods (frontend, backend, and MySQL) are running with zero restarts across the cluster.

 ![k8s-pods](assets/k8s-pods.png)